 Tough customers are never fun -- but they can still be profitable.
 With a game plan in place, you’ll be far less likely to fold under pressure or take difficult selling situations personally.

-Check out this free report to learn the three closing questions you must ask to close the sale.
+Check out this free report to learn the three closing questions you must ask to close the sale, and get tips on more closing tactics here.